People

 -

-Dr Jenna Ashton - Lecturer in Heritage Studies
+Dr Jenna Ashton - Senior Lecturer in Heritage Studies

 Jenna is an experienced curator and producer, working in the areas of heritage, arts, participation, public space, social movements and activism.
 She is passionate about embedding inclusive practices and co-production methods in the arts and heritage sectors.
 She has an MA and PhD in Art History and Visual Studies from The University of Manchester.
 Jenna is also the Founder and Creative Director of Digital Women's Archive North – a Manchester-based feminist arts and heritage organisation addressing social inequalities through creative archiving and documentation.